mui/material-ui/pages/api/zoom.md

 ---
 filename: /packages/material-ui/src/Zoom/Zoom.js
+title: API of Zoom
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Zoom

+<p class="description">The API documentation of the Zoom React component.</p>

 The Zoom transition can be used for the floating variant of the [Button](https://material-ui.com/demos/buttons/#floating-action-buttons) component.